BelarusOfficial Name: Republic of Belarus

 Exit Visa: A valid exit visa is necessary to depart Belarus.
 Generally, the visa issued by a Belarusian embassy or consulate is valid for both entry and exit.
 Photocopies of visas may be helpful in the event of loss, but note that a copy of a visa will not be sufficient for entry or departure, as Belarusian border officials always require original travel documents.
 If you overstay your visa’s validity -- even by one day -- you will be prevented from leaving until you have been granted an extension by the Department of Citizenship and Migration.
 If you are not in a possession of a valid visa, you will face delays in leaving Belarus and may have trouble finding adequate accommodation.
 By Belarusian law, foreign travelers with an expired visa may not check in at any hotel or other lodging establishment.

 If you plan to travel through Belarus to other countries, you are advised that there is a transit-visa requirement for entering and leaving Belarus.
 Transit visas are required even if you are transiting on a direct overnight train with no stops or transfers on Belarusian territory.
 Transit visas should be obtained prior to any journey that requires travel through Belarus.
 Transit visas are good only for transiting Belarus from one country into another.
-If you attempt to reenter the country from which you originally entered on your transit visa, you will not be let out of Belarus without paying a fine and obtaining an exit visa.
+Depending on travel plans, you should make sure you request an appropriate number of entries for a transit visa.
+Same as regular, transit visas can be single-, double-, or multi-entry, but with no more than 48 hours of stay permitted in country per entry.
+Transit visa fee for US citizens is $160 ($480 at the airport) per person regardless of the number of entries.
+If you attempt to reenter the country from which you originally entered on your invalid or expired transit visa, you will not be let out of Belarus without paying a fine and obtaining an exit visa.
 Commonwealth of Independent States (CIS) and Russian visas are not a substitute for the transit visa.
 Many travel agencies, including those in Russia and CIS countries, as well as train ticket sales personnel, are often not aware of this visa requirement and may not seek a transit visa for a traveler unless instructed by the traveler to do so.

 U.S. citizens attempting to transit Belarus without a valid Belarusian transit visa have been denied entry into the country and forcibly removed from trains.
 In some instances, local border and railway authorities have threatened passengers who did not possess a valid transit visa with jail or extorted “fines.”
 It is our recommendation that you should not pay any border or railway officials for transit visas or “transit-visa fines,” as these officials are not authorized to issue such visas.
 If you find yourself in Belarus without transit visas, if confronted by border or train personnel, you should request to be put in contact with consular officials at the U.S. Embassy in Minsk.